xieyuheng/cell-complex/README.md

   - **about polytopes**

-    - "Lectures on Polytopes: Updated Seventh Printing of the First Edition", by Günter M. Ziegler, 2007
+    - "Lectures on Polytopes: Updated Seventh Printing of the First Edition"
+      by Günter M. Ziegler, 2007

     - "Regular Polytopes", by Coxeter, 1948

   - **simplicial-complex based algebraic topology**

     - "A Textbook of Topology"
       by Seifert and Threlfall, 1934,
       Translated by Michael A. Goldman, 1980

 ## License